sebastian-stubenvoll/italic-hype-feed/README.md

 data.
 It updates four times a day.
 Feel free to check it out on [github pages](https://sebastian-stubenvoll.github.io/italic-hype-feed/)!
 Built with vite and svelte.

-**This is in no way or form officially affiliated with italic type** (though their book tracker is awesome, you should [sign up](https://www.italictype.com/) if you haven't!)
+**This is in no way or form officially affiliated with italictype** (though their book tracker is awesome, you should [sign up](https://www.italictype.com/) if you haven't!)

 ## Setup